-Attendance is optional for discussions and labs.
-However, your overall level of effort and participation may be taken into account if you're on a grading boundary, and getting to know your discussion TA is one way to demonstrate effort and participation.
-Also, labs are a time during which you have access to TAs and lab assistants to answer questions and help you over various conceptual hurdles.
+Attendance is optional but highly recommended for discussions and labs.
+Also, labs are a time during which you have access to TAs and academic interns to answer questions and help you over various conceptual hurdles.
 In general, lab submissions are due at midnight on Friday, although it would be best to complete them during (or before) the lab.